 The rise in sea levels, prolonged periods of drought, or Extreme weather and natural disasters are increasing consequences of climate change.
 The anthropogenic Greenhouse effect and Tipping Points, such as the collapse of the Amazon rainforest or the destruction of coral reefs, are accelerating the environmental problem of the global warming.

-- Causes: Among other things, the Deforestation of the rainforests, the high energy consumption of buildings and countless air travels, as major reasons for the rapid climate changes.
+- Causes: Among other things, the Deforestation of the rainforests, human consumer behavior, the high energy consumption of buildings and countless air travels as major reasons for the rapid climate changes.

 - Proposed solutions: The decisive measure is to consciously to live more climate friendly.
-For example, by preferentially replacing car trips and air travel with the use of public transportation.
+For example, by replacing car trips and air travel with the use of public transportation whenever possible.

 2. New substances and modified life formen